scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 This solution guide demonstrates two key features of Puppteer:

 * Capture a web page into an image as PNG and JPG file.
+In this solution, I will capture the stock info page from Yahoo Finance webpage.
 * Capture textual content from a webpage.
+I will capture the stock value in text format from Yahoo Finance webpage
+* Can be invoked manually from a user browser and/or via scheduled invocation using AWS EventBridge.
+* If captured from a user browser, the solution will return the stock value to the user.
+* Store the capured image in S3.
+* Store the stock value, date/time stamp, and link to the captured image in S3.

 two seperate function. captures a screen image from a website URL provided by the user.
 The captured webpage image is saved into an S3 bucket in the user's AWS account.
 The solution is invoked by a RESTful API managed by the Amazon API Gateway service.
 The processing is handled by a Lambda function which invokes the Puppeteer library.
 The solution can be modified easily to capture textual content instead of bitmap images.
 NOTE: This is a proof of concept guide.
 For production workloads, please follow established security best preactices for architectinbg solutions in the AWS cloud.